So you want to: deal with missing values

 10 HL2 2003 5 26.00

 These are row names that were assigned when the data were read in.
-We can ignore row names but I wanted to to explain them as they can be distracting when one starts manipulating data frames.
-Unless we specify otherwise, rows are named by their original position when the data are read in to R, e.g. initially row #3 was assigned the name “3”, and row #4 was assigned the name “4”, etc. Since we’ve removed some rows with na.omit() above, the row names now skip from e.g. 2 to 4 (row 3 has been removed), but note that the 3rd row in the data frame can still be accessed with:
+You can ignore row names but I wanted to to explain them as they can be distracting when one starts manipulating data frames.
+Unless you specify otherwise, rows are named by their original position when the data are read in to R, e.g. initially row #3 was assigned the name “3”, and row #4 was assigned the name “4”, etc. Since you have removed some rows with na.omit() above, the row names now skip from e.g. 2 to 4 (row 3 has been removed), but note that the 3rd row in the data frame can still be accessed with:

 ChlData[3,]